kmuto/review/doc/format.md

 @<hd>{preface|Introduction|first section}
 ```

-When section has the label, you can use label.
+When section has the label, you can use the label.

 ```
 =={intro} Introduction